I am too lazy to train dogs on some days.

 “Life is going to be simple”, I thought.
 It wouldn’t involve long hours toiling away in a factory.
 That was the route my father took.
 He had worked his way up through the garment industry of New York City and made good money back in the 70’s for a man with little grasp of the english language.
 As an immigrant he had little options.
 But it wasn’t going to be my path.
 Where he failed, I would succeed.

 Never mind that I lacked the charm and confidence that oozed from my father.
 Those things didn’t carry much weight with me.
 I determined that my brain was the key to success and the means to whether a person made money or not, and I surely had more brains than my father.
-Someone somewhere was to recognize my intellect.
+Someone somewhere was surely going to recognize my intellect.
 Ergo, I was to be swimming in money decades into my future.

 It was a sure thing.